mortael/script.skinshortcuts/resources/docs/FAQ.md

 ## Cannot Build or Save Menu error

-If you get this error you will need to provide a debug log in order to recieve assistance.
+If you get this error you will need to provide a debug log in order to receive assistance.
 If you have the Debug Log Uploaded add-on installed, the script will prompt you to upload a log after the error occurs.
 Otherwise, see here for details on providing a debug log.

 Most common causes for this is either the skin has been installed to a read-only location (such at Kodi's system-Addons folder, rather than the profiles Addons folder), or you have found a bug in the script.